mcneel/developer.rhino3d.com/_samples/rhinocommon/add-texture.md

 	' Make sure the object has it's material source set to "material_from_object" rhino_object.Attributes.MaterialSource = Rhino.DocObjects.ObjectMaterialSource.MaterialFromObject

-	' Make sure the object has a material assigned
+	' Make sure the object has a material assigned.
 	Dim material_index As Integer = rhino_object.Attributes.MaterialIndex
 	If material_index < 0 Then
 	  ' Create a new material based on Rhino's default material